-Statement of Allison Jaslow Chief Executive Officer

-of

-Iraq and Afghanistan Veterans Of America Before a joint hearing before the

-House and Senate Veterans Affairs Committees
+Statement of Allison Jaslow Chief Executive Officer of Iraq and Afghanistan Veterans Of America Before a joint hearing before the House and Senate Veterans Affairs Committees

-March 6, 2024
+March 4, 2025

-Chairman Tester, Chairman Bost, Ranking Member Moran, Ranking Member Takano, and members of the Committee, on behalf of Iraq and Afghanistan Veterans of America's (IAVA) more than 425,000 members, thank you for the opportunity to share our priorities for the 2nd half of the 118th Congress
+Chairman Moran, Chairman Bost, Ranking Member Blumenthal, Ranking Member Takano, and members of the Committee.
+On behalf of Iraq and Afghanistan Veterans of America's (IAVA) more than 425,000 members, thank you for the opportunity to share our priorities for the start of the 119th Congress.

 IAVA is the leading voice of the Post-9/11 generation of veterans.
 For nearly two decades, we've spoken up and our nation has listened to us on the issues that matter most to our generation of veterans.
 At times, those have been so-called 'veterans issues.'
-We fought for improvement to veteran education benefits, and won passage of the Post-9/11 GI Bill.
+We fought for improvement to veteran education benefits and won passage of the Post-9/11 GI Bill.
 IAVA's voice was also key in raising awareness around the veteran suicide crisis, which is a battle we are still fighting today.
 And, IAVA's prioritization of women veterans and the awareness we raised around their unique needs catalyzed improvements in VA care for women.

-2024, however, marks the start of a new era for IAVA.
-We will continue to show up for our community and get the backs of our fellow veterans on a range of issues.
-But we will be more vocal on other issues of importance to our community, and ones in which the veteran-voice is a voice of authority.
+2024, however, marked the start of a new era for IAVA.
+We have continued to show up for our community and get the backs of our fellow veterans on a range of issues.
+But we have begun to be more vocal on other issues of importance to our community, and ones in which the veteran-voice is a voice of authority.

-Grounded in feedback from our members in our annual survey, the following are Iraq and Afghanistan Veterans of America priorities in what is an important year for our community, for our country, and could be make-or-break for the future of both.
+Grounded in feedback from our members in our annual survey, the following are Iraq and Afghanistan Veterans of America priorities in what is an important time for our community, our country, and could be make-or-break for the future of both.